faros-ai/airbyte-local-cli/README.md

 ## Overriding Default Catalog

 To generate the Airbyte catalog needed for running the source and destination connectors, the script runs the `discover` command on the source to get the list of all supported streams.
-It then creates an Airbyte catalog, enabling all of the streams and using incremental mode for all the streams that support it.
-To disable or force full_refresh mode on any of the streams, pass a `--src-catalog` option whose value is a JSON string in the following format:
+It then creates an Airbyte configured catalog, enabling all of the streams and using "incremental" sync mode for all the streams that support it.
+Each stream's destination sync mode defaults to "append" for incremental streams and "overwrite" for full_refresh streams.
+To disable or customize the sync mode or destination sync mode on any of the streams, pass a `--src-catalog-overrides` option whose value is a JSON string in the following format:

 ```
 {
-   "<stream name 1>": "disabled" or "full_refresh",
+   "<stream name 1>": {"disabled": true},
-   "<stream name 2>": ...
+   "<stream name 2>": {"sync_mode": "full_refresh", "destination_sync_mode": "append"}
 }
 ```

 You can also force full_refresh mode for all streams by setting the `--full-refresh` flag.